Brunovsky/kickstart/code/analysis.md

 If a row has an artificial variable then it is made the basic variable of the row;
 Otherwise, the slack variable is made basic if it exists;
-Otherwise, the row has no associated basic variable initially.
+Otherwise, the row would have no associated basic variable initially; it appears this does not work with the current implementation of `optimize()`, so the simplification above is used instead (a fake artificial variable is added).

 If there are no artificial variables then phase 1 can be skipped.
 If phase 1 is not skipped then the original objective row is not added to the